An IRA individual retirement account certificate of deposit is a savings option for those looking for a guaranteed return on retirement funds.

 Where can you buy an IRA CD?

-Your IRA is a basket for your investments, and what you can invest in depends on the provider.
+Your IRA is a basket for your investments, and you get to decide what to invest in.
 Not all financial institutions offer CD IRAs, so you will need to find one that does.

 Make sure you shop around.
 Look for institutions that offer competitive CD rates, and pay attention to minimum balance requirements.